chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 But for the sake of simplicity, let's assume that C2 actually applies Loop Peeling for this example.

 <a name="footnote4"><sup>4</sup></a>The careful reader will now ask how we can prevent to accidentally remove the
-entire remaining graph when folding the Assertion Predicate `AU` away?
+entire remaining graph when folding an Assertion Predicate away?
 C2 actually establishes a dedicated _zero-trip guard_ which checks beforehand if the remaining loop should be entered depending on the induction variable and the limit.
-We put the Assertion Predicates right into "enter the loop"-path of the zero-trip guard.
+We put the Assertion Predicates right into the "enter the loop"-path of the zero-trip guard check.
 Since we would never enter the dead-sub loop, Assertion Predicates will only kill the dead sub-loop inside the "enter the loop"-path.
 Note that a zero-trip guard and an Assertion Predicate are not the same.
 The former checks the induction variable against the loop limit while the latter compares it against the array length.
-Let's see how the IR looks like together with ther zero-trip guard after peeling the loop:
+Let's see how the IR actually looks like in our example with the dedicated zero-trip guard after peeling the loop:
 ```java
 // Check: init*scale + offset <u array_length`
 // <=> 1*1 + 0 <u a.length